 This certainly isn’t an exhaustive list of all the types of scams you may encounter while travelling, but it will give you an idea of some of the most common travel scams and how to spot them.

-Timeshares and vacation club scams
+Timeshare and holiday club scams

-A timeshare is a real estate property that is sold to multiple buyers with each being allotted a certain amount of time at the property each year (usually one week).
+A timeshare is a real estate property that is sold to multiple buyers with each allotted a certain amount of time at the property each year (usually one week).

 Before attending a timeshare presentation, make sure you research the specific developer selling the timeshares.
-You can check out the Better Business Bureau (BBB) website to look up complaints against the developer and get a better picture of other people’s experiences.
+You can check out the Better Business Bureau website to look up complaints against the developer and get a better picture of other people’s experiences.

 Timeshare scams can happen on the backend of a deal, too.